amazon-ion/ion-element-kotlin/README.md

 [ion-java](https://github.com/amzn/ion-java) but is not a complete implementation of Ion as it relies on `ion-java`'s `IonReader` and `IonWriter` interfaces for reading and writing Ion data.

-## Status

-This library is complete and mature, however the public API should be considered unstable.

 ## Why is `IonElement` Needed?

 ### `IonValue.clone()`